blusewill/website/content/en/posts/moving-my-art-to-locals.md

 Also Some Behind Scenes!

-~~Now is currently at Pending which is still verifying the Community~~
+Now is currently at Pending which is still verifying the Community

-Update it has been Verified

 ![Moving to locals](/img/moving-locals/2023-09-05_07-53.png)